Brighton and Hove has its youngest ever mayor after councillors elected 33-year-old Green councillor Alex Phillips.

 Councillor Phillips thanked departing mayor Councillor Dee Simson, saying that she had learnt so much from her predecessor.

 She wants to support 20 different charities, with a focus on promoting the work rather than focusing so much on the money.

-Her chosen charities are Allsorts, BHT, Brighton Women’s Centre, CRUSE, Grace Eyre, Oasis Project, RISE, Survivors’ Network, Sustrans, Whoopsadaisy, Amaze, Brighton Table Tennis Club, Clock Town Sanctuary, Extratime, Hummingbird Project, Off The Fence, Rockinghorse, Sussex Night Stop and the Martlets.
+Her chosen charities are Allsorts, BHT, Brighton Women’s Centre, Cruse, Grace Eyre, Oasis Project, Rise, Survivors’ Network, Sustrans, Whoopsadaisy, Amaze, the Parent Carers’ Council, Brighton Table Tennis Club, Clock Tower Sanctuary, Extratime, Hummingbird Project, Off The Fence, Rockinghorse, Sussex Nightstop and the Martlets.

 When she travels around the city Councillor Phillips plans either to walk or take the bus.